dsmelov/simsim/README.md

 <img src="https://github.com/dsmelov/simsim/raw/master/simsim.png?raw=true">
 </p>

 Use [SimSim 1.2.4](https://github.com/dsmelov/simsim/blob/master/Release/SimSim_1.2.4.zip?raw=true) to explore application folders while developing for iOS, watchOS or tvOS.
-SimSim is a free application and there will be no charges in the future.
+SimSim is a free and open source replacement for SimPholders and there will be no charges in the future.
 Works without any problems with Xcode 8! :)

 Like this app?
 Write a post about it!
 Or just share link to this page on Twitter/Facebook/etc.